-To force users to change their passwords on a regular schedule, LISTSERV Maestro allows you to define a "maximum password age" (specified in days).
+To force users to change their passwords on a regular schedule, LISTSERV Maestro allows you to define a "Maximum Password Age in Days".
 With this option enabled, each password is valid only for the given number of days after it was defined.
 Once a password is expired, it can be used only exactly one more time to login, because during this final login, the user will be forced to define a new password (which then again is valid for the given duration).

-You can enable this option as the administrator in the Administration Hub (HUB): Select "Global Settings" \rightarrow "Security Options" from the menu.
+You can enable this option as the administrator in the Administration Hub (HUB): Go to Main Menu \rightarrow Security Options.